yapily/jose-database-field-demo/README.md

 - ed24f836-5e22-4e0c-b9b2-dc4ee85128a9 : 3 ;
 ```

-You can see that our new entries got encrypted using the valid keys.
-Our application is therefore able to read fields encrypted with expired keys but new entries would be encrypted using the latest keys.
-This is a good news as this assure us that once we will have migrated the old field with the latest key, no application will produce rows encrypted with the old keys.
+You can see that the new entries are encrypted using the valid keys.
+Your application is therefore able to read fields encrypted with expired keys but new entries will always be encrypted using the latest keys.
+This is good news as it proves that once you migrate fields encrypted with expired keys to the latest keys, the application will no longer contain any rows encrypted with the old keys.

 ### Step 3: Migrate our old fields by re-encrypting them with the new valid keys.